Hi everyone, I’m here to demystify the old “show don’t tell” adage.

 The purpose of showing and telling effectively, is to totally emerge the reader in the story.
 It’s about creating the ideal pace, diffusion of information, and making the most of dramatization, in order to let the reader feel the emotional ups and downs of the character.

-The drawbacks are that it can be exhausting to be shown the minutiae of life for three-hundred pages, and it takes more words to get the same point across.
+It can be exhausting to be shown the minutiae of life for three-hundred pages, and it takes more words to get the same point across.
 In some cases, telling is more efficient.
+Being told information is never as exciting as discovering it for yourself.

 Telling is a valuable tool to get necessary information across, to move quickly through time, or to move your characters from one location to another without showing the whole journey.
 The reader has no interest in seeing everything your character does, from brushing her teeth to eating every spoonful of breakfast.
 Use telling to move the story forwards in a succinct way and inform the reader of information they need to know.